In wake of submarine controversy, Harris emphasizes shared future in meeting with France’s Macron

 “Building on the great conversation that you and President Biden had, I look forward to the next few days,” Harris said at the palace Wednesday night in a statement packed with the words “our” and “shared.”
 “We’ll work together and renew the focus that we’ve always had on a partnership and a benefit to the people of France and the people of the United States and the people of the world.”

-The dispute that has caused the recent tension occurred in September, when the U.S. and Australia announced a three-way security pact to share submarine technology, overriding a deal for the Australians to buy a dozen diesel-powered submarines from France.
+The dispute that has caused the recent tension occurred in September, when the United States, Britain and Australia announced a three-way security pact to share submarine technology, overriding a deal for the Australians to buy a dozen diesel-powered submarines from France.
 Paris, notified that its agreement was aborted just hours before the new pact went public, saw it as a betrayal by longtime allies — and the U.S. has been trying to mend international fences ever since.

 In an analysis, France’s right-leaning daily Le Figaro framed Harris’s visit as a “charm offensive aimed at France.”